cnobles/iGUIDE/docs/pages/quickstart.rst

 Components within the run directory:

 * config.yml - This is a symbolic link to the config file for the run
-* input_data - Directory where input fastq.gz files are deposited
+* input_data - Directory where input fastq.gz files can be deposited
 * logs - Directory containing log files from processing steps
 * output - Directory containing output data from the analysis
 * processData - Directory containing intermediate processing files